-For more information about the fellowship program please contact, Andrew Wainer, Director, Policy Research, at firstname.lastname@example.org
+For questions on the fellowship please email Andrew Wainer, Director, Policy Research at firstname.lastname@example.org

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.